Show / Hide Table of Contents

 KeyValue

 A UI element contains a key (label) and a value (content).
-And this element may also contain some actions such as onclick button.
+This element can also contain some actions such as onclick button.

 ListMembershipsResponse